-Solar Panels today are mostly installed to convert solar energy to electricity and fed back into the power grid for distribution, so that you can get a rebate.
-In off grid situation it is for charging batteries or powering devices that use direct current.
+Solar Panels today are mostly installed to convert solar energy into electricity and fed back into the power grid for distribution so that you can get a rebate.
+In off-grid situations, it is for charging batteries or powering devices that use direct current.
 If you are considering your Solar Panels for the purpose of feeding the power back into the grid, then you will be better off consulting companies who specialize in these.
 They are not only experts at installing and optimizing your panel, they will also inform you about all the government programs that are available in various states or provinces of your country.

 Our focus for this site will be for those who are thinking of using Solar Energy for off grid applications such as charging the batteries of your RV, Your boat, Your solar generator, your water pumping machine and so on.
 The most common solar panels for the home are 100 Watt Solar Panels.

 What is the Power Rating of your device or the Rating of your Batteries

 Until after I got our first solar panel, I did not really take note of the ratings of batteries.
 Batteries are rated by the amount of current they can deliver for one hour.
 This is also the number of hours for which they can deliver one ampere of current.
 For example, theoretically, A 50AH battery can deliver one Ampere of current for 50 hours or 50Amperes of current for 1 hour.
 The problem with this rating for the regular user is that most devices are rated in watts, solar panels are also rated in watts.
 How then do you know how many watts of power a battery can deliver?
 You multiply the AH by the voltage to give you WattHour.

 So a 12 volts, 50AH battery can deliver 50 x 12 = 600WH.